Class DoublyLinkedList<E, R>

 • Time Complexity: O(1) Space Complexity: O(1)

-The function checks if a variable has a size greater than zero and returns a boolean value.
+The function checks if a variable has a length greater than zero and returns a boolean value.

 Returns boolean